 The name translates to “coffee thief,” a nod to the days when the original location on Queen Anne dared to open next to the mighty Starbucks, intending to steal its customers.
 Ladro arrived in 1994, when Seattle was riding a flannel-wearing, Frasier-watching wave that crested with its burgeoning coffee culture.
 Today, 16 understated locations offer a reliable network of exacting coffee.

-Once an upstart second-wave coffee shop that catered to musicians, Vita grew into the nation’s largest independently owned coffee roasters, poured locally everywhere from Lark to Linda’s.
+Once an upstart second-wave coffee shop that catered to musicians, Vita grew into one of the nation’s largest independently owned coffee roasters, poured locally everywhere from Lark to Linda’s.
 In 2020, Deming Maclise (a longtime coffee guy, also co-owner of the restaurant group behind Rhein Haus, Stoneburner, Sabine, and Poquitos) bought Vita from cofounder Mike McConnell, a guy whose life would make an excellent prestige Netflix series.
 Nine locations in Seattle and beyond have an invigorated emphasis on customer service, while coffee director Samantha Spillman, a 2019 U.S. Barista Champion, takes quality to even higher levels.

 Capitol Hill, South Lake Union